 - Payments: making payments to and withdrawing assets from Russian banks excluded from SWIFT will become practically impossible.
 Likewise, making payments to listed persons and entities, as well as entities controlled by such persons or entities, is prohibited.
-Dealings with certain state-owned enterprises are also prohibited.
+Dealings with certain State-owned enterprises are also prohibited.
 EU persons are therefore advised to carefully screen payment beneficiaries, their principals, and recipient banks. - Supply chain: supplying goods and services benefiting listed persons and entities, as well as entities owned or factually controlled by listed entities or persons are prohibited.
-Transactions involving certain Russian state-owned enterprises are also prohibited.
+Transactions involving certain Russian State-owned enterprises are also prohibited.
 In addition, selling dual-use items, goods for the aerospace industry or oil refining, luxury goods and maritime navigation equipment to Russian-owned companies or any recipient who might use such items in Russia, is prohibited.
-Importing certain iron and steel products is now prohibited as well.
+Importing certain iron and steel products, coal and other solid fossil fuels, as well as other industrial products is now prohibited as well.
 EU persons should therefore carefully classify and screen the end-use and end-user of their products and services.
+Finally, transport restrictions affect air, road and maritime traffic to the Russian Federation if carried out by Russian transport companies.

-To enable EU persons to terminate contracts envisaging prohibited transactions, the EU sanctions block any claims for performance or damages made against EU persons by Russian persons, entities and bodies.
+To enable EU persons to terminate contracts envisaging prohibited transactions, the EU sanctions block any claims for performance or damages made against EU persons by Russian persons, entities, and bodies.